wso2/k8s-api-operator/docs/GettingStarted/overview.md

 API controller is quite complex compared to other controllers.
 It has two main tasks.
-- Build an API microgateway container and push it to the Docker-Hub.
+- Build an API microgateway container and push it to the registry configured during the API operator installation.
 - Create Kubernetes artifacts and deploy them into Kubernetes clusters.

 When the API custom controller is triggered, it will receive a Swagger definition from the attached configMap and create a Kaniko job by attaching a multi-step Dockerfile along with the Swagger definition.
 This Dockerfile is using pre-build the Docker image that has the API microgateway toolkit.
 The microgateway toolkit will generate the API microgateway runtime with the corresponding swagger file passed.
 Finally Kaniko build create a new API microgateway docker image and push to the configured docker registry.